 It is probably not surprising to hear that at Drone Deliver we love drones.
-We also firmly believe that drones should not strictly be for adults and that it is often as children that our future passions are ignited – so take a look at these top ten drones for children and do them a favour and ignite the passion for a brilliant hobby – and who knows maybe even a career.
+We also firmly believe that drones should not strictly be for adults and that it is often as children that our future passions are ignited – so take a look at these top ten drones for kids and do them a favour and ignite the passion for a brilliant hobby – and who knows maybe even a career.

 1 – Holy Stone Predator Quadcopter – Our Winner